Analysis of the QCD Kondo phase using random matrices: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we have constructed a new random matrix model that captures the essence of the QCD Kondo effect.
+In this work, we have constructed a new random matrix model that captures the essential aspects of the QCD Kondo effect.
 The model has correct symmetries of QCD with a heavy flavor.
 We solved the model for $N_f=1$ in the large-$N$ limit with $N$ the matrix size, and classified the patterns of spontaneous symmetry breaking.
 The model has three phases that arise due to the competition of chiral symmetry breaking and the QCD Kondo effect.
-In the Kondo phase with no chiral condensate, we have shown that the $\U(1)_A$ symmetry of light quarks and the $\SU(2)$ heavy quark spin symmetry are locked to the diagonal $\U(1)$ subgroup, as expected for the QCD Kondo phase.
+In the Kondo phase with no chiral condensate, we have shown that the $\U(1)_{\rm A}$ symmetry of light quarks and the $\SU(2)$ heavy quark spin symmetry are locked to the diagonal $\U(1)$ subgroup, as has been suggested in preceding work \cite{Yasui:2017izi,Yasui:2016svc}.
 In the phase where the Kondo effect and chiral symmetry breaking coexist, we have shown that the pairing form of the Kondo condensate is drastically modified.
 This is an important prediction of our model.
-Moreover, for each of the three phases we derived the low-energy effective theory of Nambu-Goldstone modes and obtained closed formulas for the partition function.
+Moreover, for each of the three phases we derived the low-energy effective theory of NG modes and obtained closed formulas for the partition function.
 We hope this work contributes to better analytical understanding of the QCD phase diagram with heavy quarks.

+One caveat is that our model is dimensionless and therefore cannot predict quantities in physical units.
+For example, determining the location of a phase transition in units of $\Lambda_{\rm QCD}$ or in GeV would require a more microscopic framework with propagating degrees of freedom.
+Nevertheless, we expect that the qualitative insights our model provides into the competition between orders in the ground state will be useful for future, more microscopic studies.